CyberFlameGO/motobox/README.md

 ## Getting Started
 - **Recipes:** Crafting recipes can be viewed using [**EMI**](https://www.curseforge.com/minecraft/mc-mods/emi).
 - **Motobox Parts:** Craft an Auto Mechanic Table.
 Use the GUI to craft the frame, engine, and wheels for your automobile.
 You can optionally craft an attachment.
-- **Building your Motobox:** Craft an Automobile Assembler, as well as a Hammer.
+- **Building your Motobox:** Craft an Motobox Assembler, as well as a Hammer.
 Place parts on the assembler until the vehicle is complete.
 Use a Hammer to destroy the vehicle.
 After building, add your attachments.

 ![Automobile Construction](./md/construction.png)
 ![Automobile Types](./md/parking.png)